Home / SBOM / SBOM Formats, Standards & Requirements

 Table of Contents

 Today’s software is complex.
 Each modern software application typically includes a large number of open source and commercial components coming from a wide range of sources.
-According to the 2021 Open Source Security and Risk Analysis report, on average, 75% of codebases are made up of open source software.
+According to the 2024 Open Source Security and Risk Analysis report, on average, 97% of codebases contain open source.
 That’s where an SBOM, or software bill of materials, comes in.

 For those new to this topic, be sure to learn the basics of SBOMs and their role in cybersecurity first.
 Put simply, however, an SBOM is a structured list of components, modules, and libraries that are included in a given piece of software.
 Think of them like a list of ingredients that evolves throughout the software development lifecycle as you add new code or components.